 - A. The Contractor shall submit a schedule as described herein. - B. The planning, scheduling, management and execution of the Work are the sole responsibility of the Contractor.
-The progress schedule requirement is established to allow the Engineer and the County to review Contractor's planning, scheduling, management and execution of the Work; to assist the Engineer and the County in evaluating Work progress and allow for the recommendation of progress payments and to allow other contractors to cooperate and coordinate their activities with those of the Contractor.
+The progress schedule requirement is established to allow the Engineer and the County to review Contractor's planning, scheduling, management and execution of the Work; to assist the Engineer and the County in evaluating Work progress and allow for the recommendation of progress payments.